 - Team members leaving the organization or the project

 - Organizational issues impacting teams

 - Communications issues

 Team behavior, work, communication, productivity, ethics, and interactions need to be monitored and controlled and current or forthcoming issues need to be resolved.

 Teams may face drops in motivation based on different factors.
-The BVOPGM and BVOPM office representatives need to track fluctuations in motivation and take actions.
-This may need to be accomplished by with the assistance of the Business Value Oriented People Management (BVOPPM) office.
+The BVOPGM and BVOPM office representatives need to track fluctuations in motivation and take action.
+This may need to be accomplished with the assistance of the Business Value Oriented People Management (BVOPPM) office.